alloy-d/short/trapped.markdown

 "Beats me," the ottoman calmly replied.
 "I don't even know why you're here to begin with."

-"But what if she--" He paused, fire in his eyes.
-"I-- I have to get back!"
+"But what if she---" He paused, fire in his eyes.
+"I--- I have to get back!"

 "Look, buddy, cool it.
 I don't know what to tell you.
 I mean, how did